-Your Jackabees appearance will depend on the parent, but even knowing the parent won’t determine what they’ll look or feel like.
-The Jack Russell could have a smooth coat that’s sleek short, and shiny or a rough coat that’s coarse, wiry and longer.
+A Jackabee’s appearance will depend on the parents, but even knowing the parents won’t determine what they’ll look or feel like.
+The Jack Russell could have a smooth coat that’s sleek, short, and shiny or a rough coat that’s coarse, wiry, and longer.
 Or, they could have a broken coat, which is somewhere between both coats.

 The size of the Jackabee will vary, but they’ll fall between 15 and 30 pounds and could be as tall as 15 inches.
 Their ears will be floppy, and their snout could be small or medium-sized.
 The look of the Jackabee is different depending on whether or not the Jack Russell parent has short or long legs.

 The Jackabee is a hyperactive dog that needs to be trained to calm down in front of company.
-Broken record; they can’t be trained out of their hunting instinct.
+They can’t be trained out of their hunting instinct.
 They are also difficult to train in general.
-Start young, and take them to lessons multiple times per week at first and be consistent.
+Start young, take them to lessons multiple times per week at first, and be consistent.

-Positive reinforcement is the best method with any dog.
-Do not try to slap them or scold them when they do something wrong as your pup will grow to resent you and make them harder to train.
-Giving them treats or toys for a job well done will train them up fast.
+Positive reinforcement is the best method for any dog.
+Do not scold them when they do something wrong, as your pup will grow to resent you and make it harder to train.
+Giving them treats or toys for a job well done will train them quickly.

-Obedience training should be done as soon as ‘they’re puppies so they can tell the difference between what you consider right or wrong.
+Obedience training should be done as soon as possible so they can tell the difference between what you consider right and wrong.
 Dogs look up to their alphas for guidance and are less likely to disobey if they see you as an authority.

 Small dogs have a small bladder, so it may be difficult for them to hold their pee for long periods of time.
-When they’re puppies, it’s a better idea to have pads throughout the home, so they don’t have accidents.
+When they’re puppies, it’s better to have pads throughout the home so they don’t have accidents.
 Make sure to take your Jackabee out often.

 Exercise & Living Conditions

-The Jackabee is a high octane dog with a lot of energy, so it’s hard to believe that they don’t require that much exercise.
-Still, you need to keep them on a leash or else they will run too fast for you to chase them.
+The Jackabee is a high-octane dog with a lot of energy, so it’s hard to believe that they don’t require much exercise.
+Still, you need to keep them on a leash, or they will run too fast for you to chase them.
 Be sure to be prepared for them wrenching the leach.

-You’ll need to exercise them daily for a minimum of 40 minutes a day.
-It’s recommended to take them out twice daily.
+You’ll need to exercise them daily for a minimum of 40 minutes daily.
+It’s recommended to take them out for a walk twice daily.
 They are small and don’t require a lot of space, so even an apartment would be optimal for them.

-As with most designer breeds, the Jackabee is less likely to have health problems due to the mix of two purebreds canceling out most health problems they’ll get when they’re older.
+As with most designer breeds, the Jackabee is less likely to have health problems due to the mix of two purebreds ruling out some health problems as they get older.
 This doesn’t mean they’re immune, so make sure to watch their weight and feed them a healthy diet.

 Beagles are at risk for hypothyroidism, eye conditions, obesity, glaucoma, corneal dystrophy, and factor VII deficiency.
 These issues also come in old age, so it’s best to take care of them while they’re young to prevent issues in the future.

-Jackabees are also prone to obesity because of their small size, so feeding them smaller portions throughout the day, along with adequate exercise will go a long way in improving the health of your pet.
+Jackabees are also prone to obesity because of their small size, so feeding them smaller portions throughout the day, along with adequate exercise, will go a long way in improving your pet’s health.

 As Family Pets

 Jackabees are avid hunters and diggers, but are they the perfect pup for your family?
-There are a number of things you’ll need to consider before bringing the Jack-A-Bee into your home.
+There are several things you’ll need to consider before bringing the Jack-A-Bee into your home.
 They are not for everyone, but let’s look at what types of families they are perfect for.

 - The Jackabee is lively, energetic, and attention-seekers.